Siakam, VanVleet help Raptors hold off Hawks

+ATLANTA (AP) — Raptors coach Nick Nurse reminded his team at halftime to focus on getting stops and letting the defense spark the offense.

+“That’s the name of the game,” guard Fred VanVleet said.
+“We track how many consecutive stops we got.
+We came out of the half and had two stops, two 3s and just built from there.”

-ATLANTA (AP) — Pascal Siakam scored 34 points and Fred VanVleet had 25, helping the Toronto Raptors beat Trae Young and the Atlanta Hawks 119-116 on Saturday night.
+Pascal Siakam scored 34 points and VanVleet had 25, helping the Toronto Raptors beat Trae Young and the Atlanta Hawks 119-116 on Saturday night.

 Siakam, at 6-foot-9, 230 pounds, turned in another impressive performance, hurting the Hawks with mid-range jumpers and 3s.
 He has scored at least 30 in six games, one more than he had last season.

-Norman Powell added 20 points for Toronto, which earned its third straight win.
+Norman Powell added 20 points for defending champion Toronto in its third straight win.

 Young had 30 points, 10 rebounds and 10 assists in his second career triple-double, but Atlanta dropped its sixth straight game.
 The dynamic second-year guard hit two 3-pointers from 30-plus feet.